Jump to content

 Prize of the Houses of Literature

-The network of literature houses, of which the Literaturhaus Villa Clementine is a member, is awarding the Prize of the Literature Houses 2026 to the author and essayist Lena Gorelik.
+The network of literary houses with ARTE as cultural partner awards the Prize of the Houses of Literature 2026 to the author and essayist Lena Gorelik.

 Lena Gorelik